RenderHeads/lib-VideoTester/README.md

 # Project Structure
 The project is made up out of a console app, a tests project and a library.

+# Things it can check
+- Width, Height, Codec, Bit rate, Frame Rate

 # Low hanging fruit
 Some things that would be easy to PR in, if someone was up to it
-- Rename the folder for the Console project (it is badly named)
+- Rename the folder for the Console project (it is badly named).
-- Better argument handling
+- Better argument handling.
-- Add a CI pipeline to Auto Build
+- Add a CI pipeline to Auto Build.
 - Add a built in version of ffprobe to prevent need of  pre installed dependecy
+- Get Audio Streams and Channels, and add appropriate configuration.

+# Limitations
+- We only check the first stream of the video file.

 # Next Steps
 - Add in a way to read JSON files to configure the tool.